sonic-net/SONiC/doc/voq/dynamic_host_hld.md

 +--------------------+
 ```

-The Fabric header information must be transmitted from egress node to ingress node for each locally learned host.
+The Fabric header information must be transmitted from egress node to ingress node for each locally learned neighbor.
 A standard way of redistributing host information is with BGP.

-Basically, host are learned using standard ARP/ND procedure.
+Basically, local neighbors are learned using standard ARP/ND procedure.
 Local adjacencies are advertised in BGP along with a BGP tunnel Encap attribute.
 Ingress node receives IP routes along with the Fabric header information.
 BGP downloads the route to RIB and FIB.
 Routes gets installed with Fabric header information allowing VOQ-based architecture to work properly.

 <a id="121-BGP-Tunnel-Encap"></a>
 ## 1.2.1 BGP Tunnel Encapsulation

-A new BGP Encapsulation Tunnel type called: Fabric Tunnel (Type X) is proposed to accommodate different header data from various ASICs on the market.
+A new BGP Encapsulation Tunnel type called: Fabric Tunnel (Type X) is proposed to accommodate different header data from various vendor ASIC's.

-Currently, a specific layout is not possible until various ASICs handle a common header; vendors must agree on its format.
+Currently, a specific layout is not possible until various vendor ASICs handle a common header; vendors must agree on its format.
 As per [RFC9012](https://datatracker.ietf.org/doc/rfc9012/), the Tunnel Encapsulation attribute is an optional transitive BGP path attribute.
 IANA has assigned the value 23 as the type code of the attribute in the "BGP Path Attributes" registry.
 ```